weklund/100-days-of-code/log.md

 **Today's Accomplishments:**
-- Completed MIT 6.006 Lecture 1 on Algorithmic Thinking and Peak Finding
+- 2 hrs | Completed MIT 6.006 Lecture 1 on Algorithmic Thinking and Peak Finding
-- Started on Study Guide
+- 4 hrs | Started on Study Guide

 **Thoughts**
 - My plan for study guide will be to have each common DS and Algo listed with: